Rsantct/pe.audio.sys/pe.audio.sys/README.md

 All system features are configured under **`config.yml`**.
 We provide a self commented **`config.yml.example`** file.

-Few user scripts or shared modules can have an YAML of the same name for configuration if necessary.
+Few user scripts or shared modules can have an its own xxx.yml file of the same base name for configuration if necessary.

 # Filesystem tree

-1st level contains 1st hand files (system  configuration and the system start script) and folders (loudspeakers, user macros).
+1st level contains firsthand files (system  configuration and the system start script) and firsthand folders (loudspeakers, user macros).

 Deeper `share/` levels contains runtime files you don't usually need to access to.